Yazdi9/3DSceneGeneration/README.md

 </div>

 ## Installation
-We highly recommend using [Anaconda](https://www.anaconda.com/) to manage your python environment.
 You can setup the required environment by the following commands:
 ```bash
 # install python dependencies
 conda env create -f environment.yaml